 I’m a huge animal lover, so when we planned our Arizona trip over the winter, I put Oatman right at the top of my list.

 Oatman was sparsely settled starting in 1863 when a small bit of gold was discovered in the surrounding Black Mountains.
 Not much came of the discovery until two lucky prospectors struck it rich in 1915, with a 10 million dollar claim.
 The town grew rapidly after that, and in the course of a single year, the tiny tent village became a town of 3,500 people.

-An revitalized interest in historic route 66 saved the town from demise, and while it may not be thriving, it’s got a lot to offer visitors looking for that kitschy slice of Americana.
+A revitalized interest in historic route 66 saved Oatman from demise, and while it may not be thriving, it’s got a lot to offer visitors looking for that kitschy slice of Americana.

 But first, park your car on the street, and take a tour of an iconic Arizona ghost town that refuses to die.
 Here’s the plan for a perfect day in Oatman, Arizona:

-- Feed the burros.
+Feed the Oatman burros.
 You can bring carrots or buy “burro chow” at just about any shop.
 The burros know the drill and will happily beg for food.
 Some are a bit too bold, though, so be careful.
 They’ll chase you down if they know you’ve got carrots in your pocket.

-- Indulge in Ice Cream at the Olive Oatman Ice Cream Parlor.
+Indulge in Ice Cream at the Olive Oatman Ice Cream Parlor.
 Just make sure you keep your cones away from the four-legged scavengers.
 Seriously, those burros will steal your cone in a heartbeat!

 Watch the gunslingers at noon.
 Traffic is stopped every day for this grand event — a wild west shootout, just like in the movies.